minneapolisdan/ndsu-ag/pages/questions.md

 We need to develop more detailed requirements surrounding each of these areas to determine appropriate user roles, workflows, and methods.
 These decisions will have a significant effect on overall site archicture.

-* **Group** -- this module may be a candidate for letting research centers and county sites manage their own content and menus.
+* **Group** -- this module may be a candidate for letting research centers and county sites manage their own content and menus
 * **Workbench Access** -- this is a third-party module that helps us control who can edit what content and provides a fairly reasonable way to manage access across a wide range of content.
-We are considering this as the main candidate to manage content within CAFSNR, Extension, and Ag Hub.
+We are considering this as the main candidate to manage content within CAFSNR, Extension, and Ag Hub
 * **Menu access** -- one big issue in Drupal is menu permissions; if you give a user permissions to manage menus they typically have access to manage ALL menus.
 This usually undesirable so we will need more details surrounding expectations for menu management
 * **Number of menus** -- we'll need to determine whether we create separate menu structures for each key area of the site, or rely largely on one main menu